-

 Which governing law is customarily used on acquisitions?

 Peruvian law is the customarily used on acquisitions in Peru.
-But foreign law may be used in some transaction where foreign parties are involved, but the parties must consider that in case of conflict of law, Peruvian law will prevail.
+However, foreign law may be used in some transaction where foreign parties are involved, but the parties must consider that in case of conflict of law, Peruvian law will prevail.

 New York law is the customarily used in Peru for acquisition at an international level.